-INR 14.5 Lakhs Scholarship: Riya's Successful Journey to ISB
+INR 16.5 Lakhs Scholarship: Riya's Successful Journey to ISB

 Riya Maimoon has a great story to tell.
 In addition to doing well in her undergraduate degree, she participated in national-level quizzes, National Youth Parliament.
 She was a part of NSS as well and that's when she developed a proclivity towards Public Policy which is what she aims to do after graduating with an MBA degree from ISB.
 Faith Career's Co-Founder recently interviewed her.
 Read on to find out more.

-Growing up in a family where majority of members worked in the government sector and participating in various National-level quizzes, National Youth Parliament, coordinating with various teams of IPAC (Indian Political Action Committee) operations to work for campaign designing and on ground research, and being active in various social activities through NSS during my graduation has led me to develop a keen interest in Governance and Public Policy over the years.
-I’m particularly grateful for the 3-year long opportunity that I got at Make a Difference (MAD) in “Transition Readiness program” where I was part of on-ground intervention team facilitating career counselling, vocational training enrollment, and financial support for young people exiting out of shelter homes.
+Growing up in a family where majority of members worked in the government sector and participating in various national-level quizzes, National Youth Parliament, coordinating with various teams of IPAC (Indian Political Action Committee) operations to work for campaign designing and on ground research, and being active in various social activities through NSS during my graduation has led me to develop a keen interest in Governance and Public Policy over the years.

 #2) Why did you decide to pursue an MBA?